Family Legacy Quotes: 5 Keys to a Lasting Heritage

 Summary of Family Legacy Quotes

-We hope these quotes about leaving a legacy behind have inspired you to consider your family’s legacy.
-It’s a pretty exciting thing to consider – what we can do that will outlive us.
+We hope these family legacy quotes have inspired you to consider your family’s future.
+It’s a pretty exciting thing to consider all the things we can do that will outlive us.

 What legacy will you leave behind?